 A workshop entitled "Creating Financial Projections" will be held June 19, from 6-8 p.m. in the Small Business Assistance Center Conference Room at 111 E. Liberty Street in Savannah.
 The University of Georgia Small Business Development Center is sponsoring this class.

 Faithful Cuts, formerly Callaway & Co.
 Hair Salon, has a new name.
 Owner Renee Morgan announced their company name change.
 Faithful Cuts specializes in styles and cuts, along with perms and color.
 They now offer make-overs, wigs and hair pieces.

-ATLANTA - The Georgia Department of Labor announced Thursday that the unemployment rate in the Coastal Georgia region increased to 7.5 percent in May, up eight-tenths of a percentage point from 6.7 percent in April.
-The rate was 8.1 percent in May a year ago.
+ATLANTA - The Georgia Department of Labor announced Thursday that Metro Savannah's unemployment rate increased to 7.4 percent in June, up five-tenths of a percentage point from 6.9 percent in May.
+The rate was 8.3 percent in June a year ago.

 The Georgia Ports Authority moved more than 29 million tons of cargo, 3 million 20-foot equivalent container units (TEUs) and more than 700,000 auto and machinery units in fiscal year 2014, the GPA reported Monday.

 The new chief executive officer of Medient Studios said the company got the ruling in its favor from a Nevada judge Wednesday afternoon it anticipated.

 Work on what is expected to be the largest movie studio complex in the U.S. is continuing, and a revised master plan for the project is expected soon, the studio's CEO said Thursday.